 Here is my easy recipe for stuffed peppers!
-It's a fave on my instagram and something I make often at home as they are easy to keep in the fridge or freeze for later.
-They are also really versatile as you can use any kind of rice or quinoa, and any kind of ground meat, or no meat at all!
+It's a fave on my instagram and something I make often at home and for clients as they are easy to keep in the fridge or freeze for later.
+They are also really versatile as you can use any kind of rice or quinoa, and any kind of ground meat, or no meat at all and keep it vegan!

 Here is what you will need:

 4 Bell peppers (any color)

 1 Cup brown rice, white rice or quinoa

 1 16oz Can of tomato sauce

 1lb Ground turkey or chicken (optional - substitute diced zucchini instead if vegan)

 2 Cloves garlic, crushed

 1 Tsp garlic powder